quire-io/guide/_docs/project-12-delete-project.md

 ![delete project dialogue]({{ site.url }}{{ site.baseurl }}/assets/images/delete-project/delete_project_dialogue.png)

 The deleted projects will be found in the trash bin at the sidebar.
 You will be able to restore the deleted projects within 7 days.
 After 7 days, the projects will be deleted permanently.
+Click on the **three dots** icon next to the project name in Trash to restore or delete the project right away.

 ![restore a deleted project]({{ site.url }}{{ site.baseurl }}/assets/images/delete-project/restore_project.png)